Table of contents

 Cost Function

-The regression model aims to predict Y such that the error difference between the true value and the predicted value is minimum.
+The regression model aims to predict Y such that the error difference between the true value and the predicted value is minimal.
 So we keep on updating C0 and C1 to reach the best optimal value, which minimizes error to the least hence converting this search problem to a minimization problem.

 Linear regression's cost function (J) is the Mean Squared Error between the True and Predicted value.
 We square the error difference, sum it over all the data points, and divide it with the total number of data points.